Bruce Trail

 The Bruce Trail is a hiking trail in southern Ontario, Canada, from the Niagara River to the tip of Tobermory, Ontario.
 The main trail is more than 890 km long and there are over 400 km of associated side trails.
 The trail mostly follows the edge of the Niagara Escarpment, one of the nineteen UNESCO World Biosphere Reserves in Canada.
 The land the trail traverses is owned by the Government of Ontario, local municipalities, local conservation authorities, private landowners, and the Bruce Trail Conservancy (BTC).
 The Bruce Trail is the oldest and longest marked hiking trail in Canada.
 Its name is linked to the Bruce Peninsula and Bruce County, through which the trail runs.
-The trail is named after the county, which was named after James Bruce, 8th Earl of Elgin who was Governor General of the Province of Canada from 1847 to 1854.
+The trail is named after the county, which was named after James Bruce, 8th Earl of Elgin who was the Governor General of the Province of Canada from 1847 to 1854.

 History

 The idea for creating the Bruce Trail came about in 1959 out of a meeting between Ray Lowes and Robert Bateman, of the Federation of Ontario Naturalists.
 Ray Lowes' vision was of a public footpath that would span the entire Niagara Escarpment.

 On September 23, 1960, the first meeting of the Bruce Trail Committee took place, consisting of four attending members—Ray Lowes, Philip Gosling, Norman Pearson, and Dr. Robert McLaren.
 Each member became instrumental in building the Bruce Trail.

 Trail Director Philip Gosling was responsible for gaining access to the Niagara Escarpment.
 With a team of volunteers, he visited major towns along the proposed route to discuss their vision of the trail and to solicit help from landowners.
 Their efforts were successful, and by 1963 regional clubs were established along the length of the Trail.
 Each club was responsible for obtaining landowner approvals, organizing trail construction, and maintenance efforts within their region of the trail.

-On March 13, 1963, the Bruce Trail Association incorporated in Ontario, and the first edition of the Association's newsletter, Bruce Trail News, was published that same year.
+On March 13, 1963, the Bruce Trail Association was incorporated in Ontario, and the first edition of the Association's newsletter, Bruce Trail News, was published that same year.
 Membership grew to 200.
 Dr. Aubrey Diem, an assistant professor of Geography at the University of Waterloo, compiled the first guidebook in 1965.
 The cairn at the northern terminus of the Bruce Trail in Tobermory was unveiled in 1967 to coincide with Canada's Centennial Year.

 In August 2021, the Bruce Trail Conservancy purchased nearly 400 acres of land known as the Maple Cross Nature Reserve, its largest acquisition to date.
-The new protected area allowed the Bruce Trail to be extended an additional 1.8 kilometres in the Cape Chin area on the Saugeen (Bruce) Peninsula.
+The new protected area allowed the Bruce Trail to be extended an additional 1.8 kilometers in the Cape Chin area on the Saugeen (Bruce) Peninsula.